lankm/uta-dbms/proj1/docs/project_report.md

 After the second coding session, Jacob decided to complete the rest of _insert() and NaiveDelete().
 This code was then tested by both members to confirm that it works like it should.
 More in depth testing was still needed.

  - Landon Moon
-    - 2 hours - 2/1/24 - reading docs and started on Insert()
+    - 2 hours - 2/1/24  - Reading docs and started on Insert()
     - 2 hours - 2/8/24  - Finished Insert().
 Helped polish and bugfix _insert()
+    - 1 hour  - 2/11/24 - Report writing
  - Jacob Holz
-    - 2 hours - 2/1/24 - reading docs and started on _insert()
+    - 2 hours - 2/1/24  - Reading docs and started on _insert()
-    - 2 hours - 2/8/24 - completed rough draft of _insert() index page traversal/splitting
+    - 2 hours - 2/8/24  - Completed rough draft of _insert() index page traversal/splitting
-    - 2 hours - 2/9/24 - completed rough draft of _insert() leaf insertion/splitting
+    - 2 hours - 2/9/24  - Completed rough draft of _insert() leaf insertion/splitting
-    - 4 hours - 2/10/24 - completed rough draft of NaiveDelete()
+    - 2 hours - 2/10/24 - Completed _insert and rough draft of NaiveDelete()
+    - 2 hours - 2/11/24 - Complete NaiveDelete and test all methods
+    - 1 hour  - 2/12/24 - Report writing

 ## Logical errors and how you handled them